teresaam7/teresaam7/README.md

 ###

-🤖 I am interested in machine learning and AI & Tooling & Automation.\
+🤖 I am interested in machine learning and AI & Automation.\
-☕ In my free time,  I enjoy painting, working on personal projects, and hit the gym.\
+☕ In my free time,  I enjoy drawing, working on personal projects, and hit the gym.\
 👾 Collaborative team player, excited to engage in new projects and ideas.\
-🔮 I love exploring diverse media for project inspiration.

 ###